 3) Agua Agua Agua (and food!) – This seems pretty self-explanatory so we won’t dwell, but good times require good energy.
 Throw in 105 degree summer time sun, and you may have a recipe that only ends with you hooked up to an IV in the medical tent.
 Bring plenty of water and refill regularly at the free water stations.
 A few high energy snacks won’t go amiss either…think nuts and power bars…simple, easy to pack, and super high in nutrients that will help you go harder for longer!

 4) Don’t leave $5000 in your tent; have a sensible day pack – This also sort of goes without saying, BUT, in the midst of festival love, remembering that not everyone is trustworthy can get lost among the heavy beats pumping in the background.
 It’s not uncommon for things to go missing, tents ransacked, and some stealthy characters lurking in the shadows waiting for you to leave your basecamp.
 Instead, get you an awesome day pack and fill it with the necessaries!
 These include, but are not limited to – Water; Sunscreen; Snacks; Toilet Paper (!!!); Hand sanitizer; Flashlight; Money; Camera; Poncho; Band-Aids.
 ENO has a number of bags that are awesome for carrying your goodies around stylishly and smartly.
-Check out the Relay, the Kanga, the Earth Bag, the Grocery Getter and the DayTripper!
+Check out the Relay, the Kanga, and the Packable Tote.

 5) If you’re driving….remember where you parked…if not…take public transport – Although driving may sound like a good idea initially, think about how you’re going to feel 3 or 4 days later running on a combined 6 hours of sleep, ramen noodles and red bull.
 Don’t ruin a great weekend, and possibly increase the chances of accidents, by driving home in a less than perfect condition.
 There is almost always public transportation that can ferry you to and from the Festival site, so do your research and explore every option.
 If driving is the only way, remember where you parked!
 Taking a picture of your parking spot, any notable landmarks, or any signs nearby so you can find your way back in the sea of cars days later!